 Southern Resident Killer Whales

-Despite recent births in the second half of 2015 and early 2016, there has been a net loss of Southern Resident Killer Whales (SRKWs) since 2011.
+Despite a number of births in the second half of 2015 and early 2016, there has been a net loss of Southern Resident Killer Whales (SRKWs) since 2011.
 This trend along with the continued decline of Chinook salmon, and the noted appearance of emaciation among members of the local pods, are reasons we are downgrading the previous status of SRKWs from a neutral trend to a declining trend.

-Killer whales - also called orcas (Orcinus orca) - are top predators and cultural icons of the Salish Sea.
-They're featured prominently in the stories and art of the Coast Salish people, and their presence is important for local tourism.
-During the spring, summer and fall months, killer whales can be seen regularly in the Salish Sea ecosystem.
+Killer whales, or orcas, are top predators and cultural icons of the Salish Sea.
+During the spring, summer and fall months, killer whales can be seen regularly.

 - Learn about the social organization of Southern Resident Killer Whales